wso2/docs-apk/en/docs/administration/distributed-tracing.md

 #### Configure APK to publish OTLP traces to a Jaeger backend

-1. The kubernetes artifacts you have applied at the beginning already contain the required configuration for APK to publish OTLP traces.
+1. The Kubernetes artifacts you have applied at the beginning already contains the required configuration for APK to publish OTLP traces.
 Add the following configuration to `values.yaml`'s `wso2.apk.dp.gatewayRuntime` section.

     ```yaml
     tracing: